-Business startup expenses.-Business startup expenses are required to be capitalized unless an election is made to amortize them over a period of 60 months.
+Business startup expenses.- Business startup expenses must be capitalized unless an election is made to amortize them over a period of 60 months.
 See section 195.

 Passive activity limitations.- Limitations on passive activity losses and credits under section 469 apply to closely held cooperatives.